 We also maintain a set of filters that tie those bugs to failures we see in our CI using machine names/types and patterns in dmesg/test output.
 This way we are able to filter known issues out of pre-merge results to decrease noise for developers, keep track of bug’s life cycle, and reproduction rate.
 The tool makes us able to confirm that a supposed fix is indeed fixing things.

-You can browse the CI issues with the related data using our tool called cibuglog once we will have it deployed publicly.
+You will be able to browse the CI issues with the related data using our tool called cibuglog once we will have it deployed publicly.
 In the meantime you can browe its source code.

 The Kinds Of Runs

 BAT is the most basic run in our portfolio - it consists of tests that help us ensure that the testing configuration is in a working condition.
 It gates all the sharded runs - if it breaks, then the build is deemed to broken to use more of the CI time on it.
 It utilizes fast-feedback.testlist, which you can find in the IGT repository.